hapax/hapax.github.io/assets/mindjam.md

 moment of experience itself.
 According to brainjam, each point in time becomes an eternity, and life an experiential preserve made up of these points.
+Instead of mere *amor fati*, a love of the collection if you will, the whole slug of life in Minkowski space, brainjam promotes *brainjamor* (if you'll excuse the pun), a love of each moment.

 <div class="footdef"><sup><a id="fn.1" name="fn.1" class="footnum"
 href="#fnr.1">Footnote 1</a></sup> <p class="footpara">